HarmonicReflux/HarmonicReflux/Readme.md

 I am a Software Engineer | Quant researcher in electronic financial markets | Applied Geophysicist and do have a wide range of interests, mainly surrounding computer science, programming, and mathematics, usually, but not limited to problems in finance.

-## 🛠️ Technologies and tools I use:
+## Tools and technologies that I use:

 <p align="left">
   <!-- Programming languages and tools -->